vnonymous/vnonymous.github.io/topic.md

 *Mirror, mirror on the wall,*

-*Is one the reflection of the King of the Fall?*
+*Is he the reflection of the King of the Fall?*

+*They call him Starboy because of his ability to get in The Zone.

+*You know what they say, if it ain't XO, then it gotta go.